Bar Hopping in Barcelona

 This page gives you a detailed review of the most popular and well-known Barcelona bars.

 One thing that can be said for Barcelona is that it has a vibrant and diverse bar scene, unlike in other countries where the action is mainly set around pubs or clubs.
 It's worth remembering that a typical bar will tend to get busy at around midnight, so to guarantee a seat get there a bit earlier, many also stay open till 03:00 - 04:00.

 |London Bar in Barcelona|

 London Bar is basically a pub, but a pub that has been open since 1910 and used to be frequented by the likes of Dalí, Picasso and Hemingway.
 The décor has been kept the same which lends an old school glamour to the place.
 It also serves as a venue, with live music every night at the stage right at the back of the bar.
 Check the website for who is playing, and give it a chance even if you don't like the sound of it.

 When I went the music was advertised as pop rock, which didn't particularly take my fancy.
-However we got a table at the front of the bar and could easily talk over the Oasis hits being belted out at the back!
+However we got a table at the front of the bar and could easily talk over the Oasis band music hits being belted out at the back.

-You can go up to the bar to order, but there is also a very efficient and friendly table service which will expect you to pay straight away when you get your drinks.
+You can go up to the bar to order, but there is also an efficient and friendly table service which will expect you to pay straight away when you get your drinks.

 The atmosphere is lively and friendly, it's a historically interesting place to pop into and the prices aren't that bad, a bottle beer €3.00 and a spirit + mixer at €6.00 .
 There is also absinthe.